4 Ways to Support Brain Health

 • Read more about micronutrient deficiencies by reading my previous blog, “Top Micronutrient Deficiencies.”

-• Some of my favorite supplements for brain health are creatine, L-carnitine, gingko bilbao, and green tea or matcha.
+• Some of my favorite supplements for brain health are creatine, L-carnitine, gingko bilbao, omega-3 fish oil, and green tea or matcha.

-1. Read more about the benefits of matcha in my previous blog, “All About Matcha: The Benefits and Brand I Recommend.”
+1. Read more about the benefits of matcha in my previous blog, “All About Matcha”

 3.)
 Movement

 Staying active provides a myriad of benefits for the brain!
-To name a few, engaging in exercise and movement increases blood flow to the brain, which increases creativity and boosts mood, cognition, and memory.
-It reduces stress by lowering cortisol levels, increases stress resilience of the brain and body, and engages the mind-body connection.
+To name a few, engaging in exercise and movement increases blood flow to the brain, boosting creativity and mood, as well as cognition and memory.
+It reduces stress by lowering cortisol levels, increases the brain and body's stress resilience, and engages the mind-body connection.

 4.)
 Being mindful and reducing screentime

 1. Paying closer attention to the novelties and seemingly simple things in life actually strengthens neural pathways, boosts neuroplasticity, stimulates dopamine release, and enhances memory retention.
-In fact, boredom is excellent for the brain!
 Refraining from excessive screen time and constant stimulation allows your brain to rest and recharge.

 Your health is in your hands!
 There is power in taking control of your daily decisions that pertain to your well-being, especially when it comes to your brain.